redshifter/redshifter.github.io/t2siege/index.md

 ### Bridge Too Far (Dynamix Final Pack)
 - No. Just no.
+- This map was not in rotation, included for posterity.

 ### Caldera (Dynamix map)
 - This map was not in active rotation because it was way too defensive and easy for the defense to attack the offense.